solarwinds/snap-plugin-lib/tutorial/06-overview/README.md

 Sometimes it's very useful to define metric in a way that specific element (or elements) of its name is not constant.
 When gathering cpu or memory utilization for each process, we don't know the list of processes running in minisystem.
-It would be convenient to define some kind of template name, based on which concrete metrics could be generated.
+It would be convenient to define some kind of a template name, based on which concrete metrics could be generated.

 That functionality is offered by dynamic metrics.
 We can define it in `PluginDefinition` using special form of metric name:
 - `/minisystem/processes/[processName]/cpu`
 - `/minisystem/processes/[processName]/memory`

-Then, when we would iterate over a list of processes, we can replace `processName` with concrete name, ie.
+Then, when we would iterate over a list of processes, we can replace `processName` with a concrete name, ie.
 - `/minisystem/processes/mysql/cpu`
 - `/minisystem/processes/mysql/memory`
 - `/minisystem/processes/chrome/cpu`